 Makita recognizes allowance for doubtful receivables for expected credit losses related to financial assets measured at amortized cost.
-Expected credit losses are measured based on discounted present value of the difference between contractual cash flows to be received based on the contract and cash flows to be expected to be received.
+Expected credit losses are measured based on discounted present value of the difference between contractual cash flows to be received based on the contract and cash flows to be received.